 Going right back to the start of Alicia Keys’ career with her debut album Songs in A Minor.
 Which uniquely was both written and produced herself.
 She came out with a big bang, charting in numerous countries and winning a whopping three Grammy Awards in 2002.
 Needless to say, this is the quintessential song to learn if you are interested in Alicia’s music.

-You’ll need a capo on the second fret of the guitar, but don’t worry if you don’t have one to hand, both the tab and video lesson offer alternatives to play this without one.
-Outside of that it’s just played using a light strumming pattern and is essentially all easy open chords and shouldn’t pose much challenge regardless of your skill level.
+You’ll need a capo on the second fret of the guitar, but don’t worry if you don’t have one on hand.
+Both the tab and video lesson offer alternatives to play this without one.
+Outside of that, it’s just played using a light strumming pattern and is essentially all easy open chords and shouldn’t pose much challenge regardless of your skill level.

 Free Fallin’ by Tom Petty

 Click Here for tab for Free Fallin’ by Tom Petty

 A wonderfully melodic song that sees Tom recollect his time driving along Ventura Boulevard and all the crazy things he saw.
 It’s an absolute classic and one of his most famous tracks.
-Its popularity allowed him to perform the track live on the MTV Music Awards with Guns ‘n’ Roses singer Axl Rose.
-It’s also been used on a plethora of movies and TV shows including The Sopranos due to the versatility of it’s almost upbeat melody matched with melancholic lyrics.
+Its popularity allowed him to perform the track live on the MTV Music Awards with Guns N’ Roses singer Axl Rose.
+It’s also been used on a plethora of movies and TV shows including The Sopranos.
+Its versatility is due to its almost upbeat melody matched with melancholic lyrics.

-Although at first glance it might seem like the song, like most songs on this list of easy acoustic guitar songs for beginners, will be using fairly easy to play chords in comfortable positions, this song does have some quite fast chordal movement that requires you to lift your hand and change chords quickly.
+Although at first glance it might seem like the song will be using fairly easy-to-play chords in comfortable positions, this song does have some quite fast chordal movement that requires you to lift your hand and change chords quickly.

 Leaving on a Jet Plane by John Denver